 Yeah.
 And I think that’s such a good question.
-Because this idea of what does it mean to be paid?
-Well, is so skewed in our field, my first job, I was making $32,000, you know, with a master’s degree, and I don’t think that’s an unfamiliar number or salary for people to hear.
+Because this idea of what does it mean to be paid well, is so skewed in our field, my first job, I was making $32,000, you know, with a master’s degree, and I don’t think that’s an unfamiliar number or story for people to hear.
 And so when a lot of people go into private practice, they hold themselves to that standard, oh, well, I was making 40k or 50k.
 I think that’s a reasonable salary.
 I think that’s what I’ll try to make.
 So we haven’t thought beyond what do we actually need to survive and thrive.
 And that’s where doing things in alignment with your values can be really beneficial.
-So when it comes to fi setting, you’re not just thinking about what are you charging your clients?
-You’re also thinking about?
-Does that fee sustain me and allow me to practice financial self care?
+So when it comes to fee setting, you’re not just thinking about what are you charging your clients?
+You’re also thinking about does that fee sustain me and allow me to practice financial self care?
 Which means Can I take care of my financial needs?
-Yes, but do Am I also able to support my mental, my emotional and my spiritual self.
-With that?
+Yes, but do Am I also able to support my mental, my emotional and my spiritual self with that?
 I know, I was, I was loving your episode on burnout.
-And I love the modeling that the two of you did by saying, Look, we’re going to hit pause on the therapy reimagine conference, we also have to build in time off and time for restoration, there is a study that says we need, I think, oh, shoot, I’m going to botch it.
-Now.
+And I love the modeling that the two of you did by saying, Look, we’re going to hit pause on the Therapy Reimagined Conference, we also have to build in time off and time for restoration, there is a study that says we need, I think, oh, shoot, I’m going to botch it now.
 I think it’s eight or 10 consecutive days off in a row to actually unplug from work.
 So making sure that you have that built in to your time off.
-So making sure it covers your time off making sure it covers your health insurance.
+So making sure it covers your time off, making sure it covers your health insurance.
 Unfortunately, we live in a society where your healthcare is tied with your employment.
 So when you’re self employed, you have to make sure that you can cover your health insurance, you have to also make sure that you’re thinking about your future self in traditional employment, we often have access to retirement plans or programs.
-And when we move into entrepreneurship, we are our own 401k or four, three B plan.
+And when we move into entrepreneurship, we are our own 401k or 403b plan.
 So we have to make sure that all of those things are taken into account.
 And we don’t want to be overworking ourselves.
-When we show up exhausted and burnt out and watching the clock, we are not being good clinicians we just aren’t.
-And just taking stock of our own energy, my full pre pandemic was 18, I could comfortably see 18 clients a week that felt like a good fit for me, I wasn’t burnt out, I wasn’t presenting my clients, I had downtime to get the things done, I needed to do and I charged accordingly.
+When we show up exhausted and burnt out and watching the clock, we are not being good clinicians.
+We just aren’t.
+And just taking stock of our own energy, my full pre-pandemic was 18, I could comfortably see 18 clients a week.
+That felt like a good fit for me, I wasn’t burnt out, I wasn’t presenting my clients, I had downtime to get the things done I needed to do and I charged accordingly.
 Now, my max is 12.
-I have found that doing zoom therapy.
-While there are so many advantages of it, like I genuinely really like it, I find that literally the physicality of sitting still and staring at my screen and just what really watching so much harder for nuances through the screen takes so much more energy out of me and I can no longer comfortably and competently feel like I’m a good practitioner when I’m seeing 18 clients when I’ve had to scale that back to 12.
+I have found that doing zoom therapy, while there are so many advantages of it, like I genuinely really like it, I find that literally the physicality of sitting still and staring at my screen and just what really watching so much harder for nuances through the screen takes so much more energy out of me and I can no longer comfortably and competently feel like I’m a good practitioner when I’m seeing 18 clients.
+So now I’ve had to scale that back to 12.
 And then what do I have to do to make up for that income?
 So that was a long answer of saying it depends.
 You have to figure out what money you need to be bringing in and you need to make sure that you’re not just thinking about comparing it to what you use to earn an agency job because you were likely being underpaid there.

 Katie Vernoy 18:47

 It’s hard not to feel like a greedy capitalist.
-With that it means you have to charge a premium fee mostly
+Cause with that it means you have to charge a premium fee mostly likely.